itspriddle/josh.fail/_posts/2006/2006-10-02-iptv-project.md

 predetermined 'movies' folder.
 I chose this method over an HTTP/PHP uploader, because it simply isn't practical to conduct ~1gb uploads over an HTTP stream.
-Just a note: you could use any method to upload files: SCP, FTP, NFS, Samba - or if you're running on the same box you encode with, its even easier. [and if i have to explain _how_ to copy files on a localhost, you need to go away and pretend like you've never heard of 'computers']
+Just a note: you could use any method to upload files: SCP, FTP, NFS, Samba - or if you're running on the same box you encode with, it's even easier. [and if i have to explain _how_ to copy files on a localhost, you need to go away and pretend like you've never heard of 'computers']

 Once this happens, the user (or Admin) is required to log into a web based control panel to perform various actions on the movie file before it is